Our Primary School is situated in the centre of Pretzschendorf

 Our school building (old building) has been existing for more than 100 years and housing our Primary School since 1992.
 The old building as well as the new building (established in 1964 aisde) were renovated espacially inside by the Municipality of Pretzschendorf in 2004.
 There are eight classrooms with two computers per room, a woodwork room, a music room, a computer lab with 16 workplaces, a school laboratory and a fairytale room.
 In the basement, the refectory, the kitchen and the public library are located.
 The attic is used by the after-school care center.

 are attending our school.
-Seven female teachers and one male teacher teach in one first, two second, two third and two fourth classes.
+Seven female teachers and one male teacher teach in two first, two second, one third and one fourth class(es).
 A guest teacher teaches the Protestant religion subject.

 The school yard with tables and benches, with a large area for playing, ping-pong tables, writing board and sandbox allows outdoor lessons and different activities.
 Idyllically situated in front of our school, our school garden